FranciscoRibeiro/qrs21-case-studies-report/README.md

 |  **Start-End Lines**  |              `82-82`               |
 | **Start-End Columns** |              `35-46`               |

+Table
-Mutation’s location: *OpenPnP* project
+<a href="#tab:openpnp_comp" data-reference-type="ref" data-reference="tab:openpnp_comp">5</a> - Mutation’s location: *OpenPnP* project

 </div>

-Even though there is no mutation operator in Table
-<a href="#tab:mut_ops" data-reference-type="ref" data-reference="tab:mut_ops">[tab:mut_ops]</a>
-performing the opposite transformation, we implemented this behaviour for the repair process as a mutation able to insert an initialization — `MemberVariableAssignmentInsertion`.
+Even though none of the mutation operators mentioned in this work performs the opposite transformation, we implemented this behaviour for the repair process as a mutation able to insert an initialization — `MemberVariableAssignmentInsertion`.
 Regardless of the focus one wishes to apply for patch generation — efficacy or efficiency — the repair